 Biofeedback

-Biofeedback for drug abuse employs real-time monitoring of physiological responses to enhance self-regulation.
+Biofeedback therapy for drug abuse employs real-time monitoring of physiological responses to enhance self-regulation.
 It targets autonomic functions, training individuals to control factors like heart rate and muscle tension.
 Providing immediate feedback on physiological responses promotes awareness and helps individuals gain control over stressors that may contribute to substance use.
 This approach taps into the mind-body connection, facilitating improved emotional regulation.

 Holistic Therapy